hansenp/diachrscripts/README.md

 2. **Undirected reference interactions** cannot be decomposed into simple and twisted interactions and are decomposed according the enrichment status, resulting in four categories.

-3. **Undirected interactions** cannot be decomposed into simple annd twisted innteractions either, and there are only four caategories for the enrichment states of involved digests.
+3. **Undirected interactions** cannot be decomposed into simple and twisted interactions either, and there are only four categories for the enrichment states of involved digests.

 ![Decompose interactions](doc/07_analyze_interaction_distances/interaction_decomposition.png)